alexxuyaowen/maze/README.md

 # Daredevil

-An interactive prototype of a coloring app for iPhone SE.
+A coloring app's interactive prototype for iPhone SE.

 How to run:
 1. Download the files